Castor Oil for Boils: The Only Remedy You’ll Ever Need

 Anti-inflammatory Properties

 Castor oil also has anti-inflammatory properties.
 Inflammation is the body’s natural response to injury or infection.
 However, too much inflammation can slow down the healing process.
-Castor oil can help to reduce inflammation, which can help the boil to heal faster.
+Castor oil can help reduce inflammation, which can help the boil heal faster.

 Draw Out Pus and Toxins